9 Common Skin Cancer Myths Debunked

-As the statistic above states, unfortunately, skin cancer can be deadly.
+Unfortunately, skin cancer can be deadly.
 Melanoma, which accounts for the vast majority of skin cancer deaths, is almost always curable when found in very early stages, according to the American Cancer Society.
-However, it can grow and spread to other parts of the body, making it difficult to treat.
-Because of this, melanoma accounts for more than 10,000 of the more than 13,650 skin cancer deaths each year.
-Make an appointment with your dermatologist for a full-body skin check at least once a year and each month take note of any new moles or changes in existing moles at home.
-If you spot anything suspicious, see a doctor or dermatologist.
+If left undetected, it can spread to other parts of the body, making it difficult to treat.
+As a result, melanoma accounts for more than 10,000 of the more than 13,650 skin cancer deaths each year.

-MYTH: I’M NOT AT RISK FOR SKIN CANCER SINCE I DON’T PARTAKE IN OUTDOOR ACTIVITIES.
+MYTH: I’M NOT AT RISK FOR SKIN CANCER IF I DON’T SPENT A LOT OF TIME OUTSIDE.

-False!
-According to the ASDS even brief exposure to damaging UV rays throughout the year— think: driving with the sunroof open or walking around outdoor shopping malls during peak sun hours — can lead to significant damage for people with fair skin.
-These everyday exposures are linked to squamous cell cancer, which, though not as dangerous as melanoma, is believed to cause up to 20 percent of skin cancer-related deaths.
+Think again!
+According to the ASDS, even brief everyday exposure to UV rays — think: driving with the sunroof open or eating lunch outside during peak sun hours — can lead to significant damage, primarily in the form of squamous cell cancer.
+Although not as dangerous as melanoma, it is believed to cause up to 20% of skin cancer-related deaths.

-MYTH #5: DARK-SKINNED INDIVIDUALS DON’T HAVE TO WORRY ABOUT SKIN CANCER.
+MYTH: DARK-SKINNED PEOPLE DON’T HAVE TO WORRY ABOUT SKIN CANCER.

-Vitamin D is received through exposure to UVB rays and the bulbs used in tanning beds typically only use UVA rays.
-What’s more, according to the Skin Cancer Foundation, tanning beds are a known carcinogen.
+Vitamin D is received through exposure to UVB rays.
+The bulbs used in tanning beds typically only use UVA rays and are a known carcinogen, according to the Skin Cancer Foundation.
 One single indoor tanning bed session can increase your chances of developing melanoma by 20 percent, and each session during the same year can boost the risk almost another two percent.

 Don’t wrongly assume that your doctor can remove your mole before it turns cancerous, especially if you’ve noticed a mole change in color and size.
 Without yearly skin checks, you may already be at risk without even knowing it—especially if you don’t pass the ABCDE self-test.
-In this case it is crucial to seek a doctor or licensed skin expert as soon as possible.
-A mole that has changed in size and color could potentially be an early sign of skin cancer.
+In this case, it is crucial to seek a doctor or licensed skin expert as soon as possible.

-MYTH #8: WINTERS ARE LONG WHERE I’M FROM, SO I’M NOT AT RISK.
+MYTH: WHERE I’M FROM, WINTERS ARE LONG, SO I’M NOT AT RISK.

 False!
 The sun’s intensity may be lower in the winter, but as soon as it snows you’ve increased your risk of sun damage.
 Snow reflects the damaging rays of the sun which can increase your risk of getting a sunburn.

 This is untrue.
 Both UVA and UVB can cause sunburns and other forms of sun damage that could potentially lead to skin cancer.
-You’ll want to look for a sunscreen that can provide protection against both –– look for the word “broad-spectrum” on the label.
+You’ll want to look for a sunscreen that can provide protection against both –– look for the term “broad-spectrum” on the label.
 We recommend the La Roche-Posay Anthelios Mineral SPF 30 Moisturizer with Hyaluronic Acid to protect against the sun’s harmful rays while reducing the appearance of existing sun damage and discoloration.